 The Vulnerable Children Act 2014 sets clear expectations for consistent safety checking across the children’s workforce.
 Consistent safety checking (sometimes referred to as vetting and screening) can help assess whether people pose a risk to children, and provide a way of preventing known abusers from entering the children’s workforce.

-Everyone in the children’s workforce employed (or contracted) by central government (roughly 280,000 people) to deliver services to children will be subject to safety checking.
+Everyone in the children’s workforce employed (or contracted) by central and local government (roughly 280,000 people) to deliver services to children will be subject to safety checking.
 The same safety checking requirements will be phased in for the children’s workforce employed or contracted by local government at a later date.